britneyb55/EasyShop/README.md

 Welcome to EasyShop is an online store.
 EasyShop sells electronics, clothing, home and Kitchen supplies.
 EasyShop provides user to instantly order from home and have it deliever for free.

-In the EasyShop website I used the Spring Boot Apo for the backend server.
+In the EasyShop website I used the Spring Boot Api for the backend server.
 Along with using MySQL database for data storage.
-TO test my application post,put and delete I used Postman to test my application and logic.
+To be able to test my application - post, put and delete.
+I used the Postman plateform to test my application and logic.

 In this project I learn how to implement code with existing frontend implementation and being able to debug.